 Notting Hill Gate, looking eastwards from Campden Hill Towers.
 Photograph taken on Eastman High Contrast Positive 5363 (35mm) B&W film.
 A motion picture film designed for direct contact copying titles and mats in motion picture work.
-However, in animation before video, it was appropriated for shooting cartoon animation line tests.
+However, in film animation before video, it was appropriated for shooting cartoon animation line tests.
 The beauty of it was that you could develop it quickly in the darkroom under a red light.
 Hang it up to dry and have it ready to show the animator in a relatively short time, say 10+ minutes.
-Though this film had extremely little tonal latitude.
-When I was a cameraman it was fun to put some of this specialist movie film in a still stills camera and experiment with it.
+Although this film had extremely little tonal latitude, when I was a cameraman it was fun to put some of this specialist movie film in a stills camera and experiment with it.
 It not really designed for that purpose but nevertheless can produce an interesting look or feel.
-Notting Hill Gate, Notting Hill, London, England, 1971
+Notting Hill Gate, London, England, 1971

 PS: Image used about 9 years later in window background, of a scene from the film STILL LIFE (1980).
 See previous image in set.